 SPW has a comprehensive uniform which all students are required to wear while at school, coming to and from school, and when attending official out-of-hours or off-campus occasions.
-The uniform promotes a sense of identity, and contributes to the safety of our students.
-Parents/caregivers are requested to ensure that the uniform is provided and worn, and that a high standard of dress is maintained at all times.
+The uniform promotes a sense of identity and contributes to the safety of our students.
+Parents/caregivers are requested to ensure that the uniform is provided and worn, and that a high standard of dress is always maintained.